How Much Does Hardwood Flooring Cost?

 8) Installation Tools & Materials

-Whether you install your flooring yourself or hire a pro, you’ll still need to account for the extra tools and materials needed.
+Whether you install your wood flooring yourself or hire a pro, you’ll still need to account for the extra tools and materials needed.
 Things like underlayment, adhesive, adhesive cleaner, spacers, nails and staples will increase your hardwood flooring costs.
 And unless you or your contractor already has the right tools, you’ll need to buy or rent those.

-The exact materials required depends on the type of hardwood (for example, engineered wood styles with locking technology don’t require glue, staples or nails), and you may already have things like a tape measure, hammer, utility knife and other basics at home.
+The exact materials required depends on the type of hardwood flooring (for example, engineered hardwood styles with locking technology don’t require glue, staples or nails), and you may already have things like a tape measure, hammer, utility knife and other basics at home.
 Our Hardwood Installation Guide has more specifics on what you’ll need, and you should always consult the instructions for your particular product.

 HARDWOOD FLOORING INSTRUCTIONS